Loubnaa1/alx-system_engineering-devops/0x19-postmortem/README.md

 - **🎓 Enhanced Engineer Training:** Our knights and mages will delve into both ancient wisdom and the newest of schools, mastering the arcane arts of database optimization.

-These steps are intended to fortify our infrastructure against significant demand spikes and prevent similar incidents in the future.. 🚀�
+These steps are intended to fortify our infrastructure against significant demand spikes and prevent similar incidents in the future.